-- i) The Companies Act, 2013 (the Act) and the rules made there under to the extent applicable; - ii) The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the rules made there under; - iii) The Depositories Act, 1996 and the Regulations and Bye-laws framed thereunder; - iv) The Foreign Exchange Management Act, 1999 and the rules and regulations made there under to the extent of Foreign Direct Investment, Overseas Direct Investment and External Commercial Borrowings; (Not Applicable to the Company during the Financial Year under Audit Period); - v) The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act'):- - a) The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - b) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; - c) The Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015; - d) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018; (Not Applicable to the Company during the Audit Period); - e) The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulation, 2008 which were substituted on 08/08/2021 by The Securities and Exchange Board of India (Issue and Listing of Non-Convertible Securities) Regulations, 2021 effective from 09/08/2021 (Not Applicable to the Company during the Audit Period); - The Securities and Exchange Board of India (Registrar to an Issue and Share Transfer Agents) Regulations, 1993, regarding the Companies Act, and dealing with client (Not Applicable to the Company during the Audit Period); - g) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009 (Not Applicable to the Company during the Audit Period); - h) The Securities and Exchange Board of India (Buyback of Securities) Regulations, 1998 (Not Applicable to the Company during the Audit Period); and - i) The Securities and Exchange Board of India (Share Base Employee Benefits and Sweat Equity) Regulations, 2021 (Not Applicable to the Company during the Audit Period); - vi) We further report that, having regard to the compliance system prevailing in the Company and on examination of the relevant documents and records in pursuance thereof, on test-check basis, the Company has complied with the following other Acts, Laws and Regulations applicable specifically to the Company: - A. The Payment of Wages Act, 1936 - B. The Minimum Wages Act, 1948 - C. Employees' State Insurance Act, 1948 - D. The Employees' Provident Fund And Misc.
-Provisions Act, 1952 - E. The Payment of Bonus Act, 1965 - F. The Payment of Gratuity Act, 1972 - G. The Maternity Benefit Act, 1961 - H. Income Tax Act, 1961 - I. Goods & Service Tax Act, 2016
+- i) The Companies Act, 2013 (the Act) and the rules made there under to the extent applicable; - ii) The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the rules made there under; - iii) The Depositories Act, 1996 and the Regulations and Bye-laws framed thereunder; - iv) The Foreign Exchange Management Act, 1999 and the rules and regulations made there under to the extent of Foreign Direct Investment, Overseas Direct Investment and External Commercial Borrowings; (Not Applicable to the Company during the Financial Year under Audit Period); - v) The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act'): - a) The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - b) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; - c) The Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015; - The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018; (Not Applicable to the Company during the Audit Period); - e) The Securities and Exchange Board of India (Issue and Listing of Non-Convertible Securities) Regulations, 2021 (Not Applicable to the Company during the Audit Period); - f) The Securities and Exchange Board of India (Registrar to an Issue and Share Transfer Agents) Regulations, 1993, regarding the Companies Act, and dealing with client (Not Applicable to the Company during the Audit Period); - g) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2021 (Not Applicable to the Company during the Audit Period); - h) The Securities and Exchange Board of India (Buy-back of Securities) Regulations, 2018 (Not Applicable to the Company during the Audit Period); and - The Securities and Exchange Board of India (Share Base Employee Benefits and Sweat Equity) Regulations, 2021 (Not Applicable to the Company during the Audit Period); - Vi.
+We further report that, having regard to the compliance system prevailing in the Company and on examination of the relevant documents and records in pursuance thereof, on test-check basis, the Company has complied with the following other Acts, Laws and Regulations applicable specifically to the Company: - A. The Payment of Wages Act, 1936 - B. The Minimum Wages Act, 1948 - C. Employees' State Insurance Act, 1948 - D. The Employees' Provident Fund And Misc.
+Provisions Act.
+1952 - E. The Payment of Bonus Act, 1965 - F. The Payment of Gratuity Act.
+1972 - G. The Maternity Benefit Act, 1961 - H. Income Tax Act, 1961 - I. Goods & Service Tax Act.
+2016 - J. The Building and Other Construction Workers (Regulation of Employment and Conditions of Service) Act, 1996 - K. Real Estate (Regulation and Development) Act, 2016 - L. Karnataka Real Estate (Regulation and Development) Rules, 2016 - M. Telangana State Real Estate (Regulation and Development) Rules, 2017

-- J. The Building and Other Construction Workers (Regulation of Employment and Conditions of Service) Act, 1996 - K. Real Estate (Regulation and Development) Act, 2016 - L. Karnataka Real Estate (Regulation and Development) Rules, 2017 - M. Telangana State Real Estate (Regulation and Development) Rules, 2017 - N. Registration Act, 1908 - O. Transfer of Property Act, 1882
+- N. Registration Act.
+1908 - O. Transfer of Property Act, 1882

-We have examined the registers, records and documents of the Company for the period commencing from 1st April, 2022 to 31st March, 2023 for compliances of provisions.
+We have examined the registers, records and documents of the Company for the period commencing from 1st April, 2023 to 31st March, 2024 for compliances of provisions.

-We have also examined compliance with the applicable clauses of (i) the Secretarial Standards issued by The Institute of Company Secretaries of India under the Provisions of the Companies Act, 2013 and (ii) the Listing Agreements entered into by the Company with BSE Limited and The National Stock Exchange of India Limited.
+We have also examined compliance with the applicable clauses of the Secretarial Standards issued by The Institute of Company Secretaries of India under the Provisions of the Companies Act, 2013.

-During the Financial Year under Report, the Company has complied with the provisions of the Act, Rules, Regulations, Guidelines, Standards etc., mentioned above.
+During the period under review, the Company has complied with the provisions of the Act, Rules, Regulations, Guidelines, Standards etc.. mentioned above.